gdsotirov/lemans24/README.md

 ## Views

+* `AllWomenTeams`        - List all women teams with their results
 * `Circuits`             - List circuits length and changes per years
+* `FemaleDrivers`        - List all female drivers with years and achievements
+* `FemaleDriversByCntry` - Female drivers by country
 * `MostPodiumsByDriver`  - Most podiums by driver
 * `MostWinsByDriver`     - Most wins by driver
 * `MostWinsByTeam`       - Most wins by team